Babylonian Clay Tablets | Among the Oldest Books

 EXPLORE LOCAL HISTORY

-Inland Northwest Special Collections at Central Library is home to more than 18,000 items including reference books, maps, city directories, periodicals, government documents, and archival materials specific to the history of the Inland Northwest.
+Inland Northwest Special Collections (formerly known as the Northwest Room) at Central Library is home to more than 18,000 items including reference books, maps, city directories, periodicals, government documents, and archival materials specific to the history of the Inland Northwest.
 The collection also includes nearly 3,000 rare books and objects, with a focus on the history of printing and the book.

-To visit the Inland Northwest Special Collections at Central Library, or get help with local history research, please set up an appointment via email insc@spokanelibrary.org, phone (509-444-5338), or by booking one-on-one help with our Archivist and Special Collections Librarian.
+While you can drop-in anytime during our open hours, if you want more in-depth help, please set up an appointment via email at insc@spokanelibrary.org, phone 509.444.5338, or by booking one-on-one help with our Archivist and Special Collections Librarian.

 Explore Spokane’s history through historic images of the homes, buildings, streets, Indigenous Peoples, and activities in and around the region.
 A physical photograph collection is also available with staff assistance.